nkusip/Final-Capstone-Project_Impact_of_Landslides_and_Floods_in_Rwanda/analysis/README.md

-Analysis of cleaned and processed landslided and floods events data
+This is a project notebook that includes cleaning and analysis of landslide and flood events data.